 MAY I EXPLAIN

-MAY I EXPLAIN why the month of May is very significant for Asian Americans and in particular, Chinese Americans?
-After all, this is the month dedicated to it.
+MAY I EXPLAIN why the month of May is very significant for the AANHPI Community and in particular for me, a Chinese American?
+After all, this is the month dedicated to celebrating this very diverse group of people.

 The month of May was originally designated as Asian Pacific Islander Heritage Week in 1979, signed as a joint resolution by President Jimmy Carter in 1978.